-All shares purchased as part of publicly announced plans during the three months ended July 31, 2010 were purchased under a plan we announced on November 19, 2009 under which we were authorized to repurchase up to \$600 million of our common stock from time to time over a three-year period ending on November 20, 2012.
-At July 31, 2010, we had expended all funds authorized by our Board of Directors for stock repurchases.
-On August 19, 2010 we announced a new stock repurchase program under which we are authorized to repurchase up to an additional \$2 billion of our common stock from time to time over a three-year period ending on August 16, 2013.
+1. All shares purchased as part of publicly announced plans during the three months ended July 31, 2011 were purchased under a plan we announced on August 19, 2010 under which we were authorized to repurchase up to \$2 billion of our common stock from time to time over a three-year period ending on August 16, 2013.
+At July 31, 2011, authorization from our Board of Directors to expend up to \$640 million remained available under that plan.
+On August 18, 2011 we announced a new stock repurchase program under which we are authorized to repurchase up to an additional \$2 billion of our common stock from time to time over a three-year period ending on August 15, 2014.